-On board, you enjoy a 20-25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).
+On board, you enjoy a roughly 25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).

 So is it worth it?

-If you’re pressed for time (or out of energy), then this is an easy way to get a swift look at many of the things you’re supposed to have seen in Vienna, with a brief guide so you know what you’re looking at.
+If you’re pressed for time (or out of energy), this is a convenient way to get a swift look at many of the buildings you’re supposed to have seen in Vienna, with a brief guide so you know what you’re looking at.

-- The tram travels the Ring on the right, so the right side of the tram as you face forward has less chance of having a view blocked by an inconvenient bus.
+- The tram travels around the Ring on the right, so the right side of the tram as you face forward has less chance of having a view blocked by an inconvenient bus.
 But note that the top sights are on both sides of the Ring, so picking your side isn’t critical.